Keep kids warm and cozy with our curated collection of best winter gear for children.

 What to look for when choosing kids’ winter hats

-- Look for non-itchy fabrics such as fleece.
-Fleece-lined wool hats are excellent for warmth and comfort (and wool has natural anti-odor properties).
+- Look for non-itchy fabrics such as fleece or merino wool.
+Fleece-lined wool hats are excellent for warmth and comfort, and wool has natural anti-odor properties (yay for less laundry!).

 - Get hats with ear flaps to keep little ears warm.